Anxiety Therapy in Phoenix, Arizona

 Are you waking up with that tight knot in your chest, racing through every worry before your day begins?

-Do you notice anxiety rise when you’re sitting through meetings, meals, or quiet moments?
+Do you notice anxiety rise, your chest tighten or your stomach churn, when you’re sitting through meetings, meals, or quiet moments?

 Are you constantly pulled under when stepping into daily life as you notice worry and feeling out of control?